Georges Carrey

 With frame : 41 cm x 30.8 cm (16" 1/8 x 12" 1/8)

-Born in Paris, Carrey settled in Brussels in 1922 where he began to draw illustrations for magazines, posters; for a while he was a commercial artist for an advertising company, he also painted still lives, landscapes, and mostly portraits, the latter earning him a rapid success.
+Born in Paris, Carrey settled in Brussels in 1922 where he began to draw illustrations for magazines, and posters; for a while, he was a commercial artist for an advertising company, he also painted still lives, landscapes, and mostly portraits, the latter earning him a rapid success.

-The turmoil of the WW2 brought about Carrey a crisis of conscience.
+The turmoil of WW2 brought about Carrey a crisis of conscience.

 In search of a new language, a different form of expression, he converted to abstract painting and returned to Paris to free himself from the shackles of figurative painting.

-For a while he signed up lessons with André Lhote, he became friends with Nicolas de Stael, Poliakoff, Schneider, Chapoval.
+For a while, he signed up for lessons with André Lhote, and he became friends with Nicolas de Stael, Poliakoff, Schneider, Chapoval.